evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_AWD/_index.md

 ## Infotainment

 One type of sound system is available for the Cadillac LYRIQ AWD.
-With the , you get NULL speakers with a max system output of  watts.
+With the Lyric sound system, you get seven speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Cadillac LYRIQ AWD supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-The model has 2 USB-C connections as standard.
+The model has 5 USB-C connections as standard.
 ## Lights